openmls/openmls/book/src/user_manual/group_config.md

 Set it to advertise more than that, for example further ciphersuites or the proposal types the client implements.
-Explicit capabilities are taken as provided, so group creation fails if they do not cover what the creator's own leaf uses, or what the group's `RequiredCapabilitiesExtension` demands.
+Explicit capabilities are taken as provided, so group creation fails if they do not cover what the creator's own leaf uses, what the group's `RequiredCapabilitiesExtension` demands, or the group's non-default `group_context_extensions`.
+The latter two apply even if `capabilities` is left unset: the creator is a member of the group and must support them.
 `MlsGroupCreateConfigBuilder::capabilities_policy` overrides this:
 `CapabilitiesPolicy::Widen` adds the capabilities the leaf itself needs instead of rejecting.